Xenthio/RealCSM/README.md

 shoutouts to [Blueberry_pie](https://steamcommunity.com/id/Blueberry_pie) for the original work

 TODO
-* [x] seperate csm from the editor into its own entity (allows menu but also keeps editor as i like being able to spawn it in)
+* [x] seperate csm from the editor into its own entity (allows menu but also keeps editor as i like being able to spawn it in) (this is sorta done so i checked the box)
 * [ ] performance mode for lower end computers (2 rings only but same ring size?? idk)
 * [x] research better methods for disabling sun (if possible, I doubt)
 * [ ] hammer integration so map makers can specify settings for the csm